 This item was last sold on : 09/23/17

-Sunrise oca looks strikingly similar in shape to that of the fingerling potato.
-Small and cylindrical they grow on average to be between 2 and 6 inches in length.
-Their waxy skin is lined with vertical indentations and petite eyes and showcases their namesake hue of vibrant yellow.
-Immediately post-harvest Sunrise oca will offer a tangy, slightly sour flavor and crisp texture.
-If left to sit in the sun for a week the oxalic acid content of the Sunrise oca will start to breakdown and glucose levels will rise giving them a much sweeter taste and starchier texture, a process known as “hardening.”
-When cooked the Sunrise oca will offer a sweet and nutty flavor with a texture reminiscent of cooked potato or winter squash.
-In addition to the tuber the leaves, shoots and stems of the Sunrise oca are edible and have a flavor reminiscent of sorrel with nuances of lemon.
+Sunrise ocas are small and cylindrical, growing on average between 5 to 15 centimeters in length.
+Its waxy skin showcases their namesake vibrant yellow and is lined with indentations and shallow eyes.
+Sunrise oca will offer a tangy, slightly sour flavor and crisp texture when freshly harvested.
+If left to sit in the sun for a week, the oxalic acid content of the Sunrise oca will start to break down, and glucose levels will rise giving them a much sweeter taste and starchier texture, a process known as “hardening.”
+When cooked, the Sunrise oca will offer a sweet and nutty flavor with a texture reminiscent of cooked potato or winter squash.
+In addition to the tuber, the leaves, shoots, and stems of the Sunrise oca are edible and have a flavor reminiscent of sorrel with nuances of lemon.

-The Sunrise oca, botanically classified as part of Oxalis tuberosa is a member of the Oxalidaceae family along with rhubarb, spinach, sorrel, and garlic.
-Though it resembles one appearance wise botanically speaking the Sunrise oca is not a potato, rather a perennial South American tuber of the wood sorrel family.
+The Sunrise oca, botanically classified as Oxalis tuberosa, is a member of the Oxalidaceae family along with rhubarb, spinach, sorrel, and garlic.
+The Sunrise oca is not a potato, but rather a perennial South American tuber of the wood sorrel family.
 Also spelled ocha, oca tubers are one of the most agriculturally important foods in their native home of Peru and Bolivia, second only to the potato.
-Oca tubers can be found in a variety of different colors including yellow, cream, red, pink, purple, and orange.
-Some yellow varieties are said to offer a sweeter flavor.
 While the oca has experienced a small degree of popularity in Europe and the United States, it is in New Zealand where it has found its greatest modern commercial success.
 The oca is grown so extensively in New Zealand today that they have come to be known by many as New Zealand yams.

 Recipes that include Oca Sunrise Potatoes.
 One is easiest, three is harder.